Cosmian/cosmian_vm/README.md

 - Create a trusted certificate using the method of your choice (*Let's encrypt* for instance) or use `cosmian_certtool`
 - Edit the `cosmian_vm_agent` configuration file to point to the location of the TLS certificate and private key.

-The luks container can be regenerated using `cosmian_fstool` with your own size and password (to store by yourself in a secure location).
+The LUKS container can be regenerated using `cosmian_fstool` with your own size and password (to store by yourself in a secure location).
 It is recommended to use an additional backup disk to store the container.

 You can skip all these first startup steps by setting `COSMIAN_VM_PREINIT=0` when starting `cosmian_vm_agent`.